Student Stories

 My name is Claudia Valerio and I’m from Mexico.
 I have lived in Utah since I was 15 years old.
 My parents sent me to the USA to study.
 Their plan for me was that I could have a better academic study and a better quality of life.
 The hardest part was leaving my loved ones and friends.
 I miss the food and our traditions.

-I enrolled at Guadalupe School because I needed to learn more English.
+I enrolled at Guadalupe Center because I needed to learn more English.
 Besides English, I have learned about business and CNA.
 Coming to school has helped me a lot, but also the specialists and tutors.
 My advice to the new students of Guadalupe is to never give up the effort, we can achieve better things even the ones that don’t matter at first.
 It seems that you do not learn anything, but with time you realize that yes, you’re learning!
 Even if you feel too tired to come, please always try to arrive because the tutors also make the effort to come to teach us.

 My life has improved a lot because learning English has given me the opportunity to communicate better with people.
 It has helped me to have a better job opportunity and also given me the opportunity to travel to Washington D.C. to speak with the Congress.
 English definitely has changed my life.